eduvpn/documentation/DEVELOPMENT_SETUP.md

 # Testing

-All projects have unit tests included, they can be run from the project folder, e.g.:
+Most projects have unit tests included, they can be run from the project folder, e.g.:

     $ cd ${HOME}/Projects/eduVPN-v2/vpn-user-portal
-    $ vendor/bin/phpunit
+    $ make test

 # Using